 If you store explosives, the storage facility must meet environmental and construction regulations.
-To certify this, you must apply for an All-in-one permit (Wabo) permit from your municipality (in Dutch), or, in some cases, from the provincial authorities (in Dutch).
+For this, you must apply for an All-in-one permit (Wabo) permit to your municipality (in Dutch), or, in some cases, to the provincial authorities (in Dutch).

 Mandatory health and safety certificate

 If you work with explosives you need a health and safety certificate.
 A certified company inspects your company to ensure your employees, processes and services meet all requirements.

 Transport of explosives

 If you want to transport explosives, the driver must have an ADR certificate.
 You also require a transfer licence:

 - Do you transport explosives for civil use inside the Netherlands?
 You must apply for a transfer licence from the municipal executive of the destination municipality.

 - Do you transport explosives for civil use within the European Union?
 You need permission from the Member State from which you export the explosives, but also from the Member States you will use for transit and final delivery.

 - Do you transport explosives for civil use into the Netherlands from another EU Member State?
-You must apply for permission (pdf, in Dutch) from the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).
+You must apply for permission (in Dutch) from the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).

 - If you transport explosives for mining purposes, the recipient needs to apply for a permit from the Ministry of Economic Affairs and Climate Policy (EZK).

 Digital application with Message Box